plumface-gcc/openCV-carDetect/README.md

 # Prerequisites
 ## Libraries
-In python command line, pass in these commands: *(assuming you have pip installed)*
+In python command line, pass in these commands: *(assuming you have pip installed, and python is installed to PATH.)*
 1. pip install urllib3
 2. pip install opencv-python
 3. pip install numpy